What Can You Do When Insurance Does Not Cover Ketamine Treatment for Mental Health?

 • Insurance decreases hospitalization costs.
 Coverage disruptions among the depressed are associated with more emergency department visits and inpatient days.
 The opposite is true when coverage is continuous (Ji et al., 2017).

-• Insurance reduces total health care costs.
+• Insurance reduces total healthcare costs.
 Lower hospitalization expenses cut down overall health spending (Ji et al., 2017).

 • Insurance curbs mortality rates.
 One study found that extending Medicaid eligibility reduced treatment delays, lowering adjusted all-cause mortality by 6.1% (Sommers et al., 2012).